To content

 Chemieingenieurin an einer Anlage © [Translate to English:] BCI

-The theoretical knowledge acquired in the lectures and exercises is consolidated in laboratory practicals
+The theoretical knowledge acquired in the lectures and exercises is consolidated in laboratory practicals and put to the test in a project to plan a production plant.

 Graduates are prepared to develop independent new or improved chemical and biotechnological products, production plants or production processes.
 They work, for example, on improving the environmental friendliness or economic efficiency of the chemical industry.